A Beginner’s Guide To How To Sell A House Quickly

 Take a walk through each room and check for dirt and dust everywhere.
 Keep skirting boards, door and window ledges and tops of artwork dust free.

 Have carpets cleaned and bathroom tile re-grouted if it needs it.
-Make sure every surface is spic and span from top to bottom, including glass globes on light fixtures, faucets, the shower head, and closet floor.
+Make sure every surface is spic and span from top to bottom, including glass globes on light fixtures, taps, the showerhead, and wardrobe floor.

 5 - Make It Appear As Large As Possible